 OAKLAND INTERNATIONAL AIRPORT – Oakland, California

 Oakland International (OAK) may not be as busy as SFO, but it has some surprisingly long-haul flights coming in and out: like Barcelona and Copenhagen.
 It also serves the Pacific Coast of Mexico.
-Oakland’s airport is connected to the same BART system across from baggage claim at Terminal 1 and can get you to downtown Oakland, Berkley, or San Francisco.
+Oakland’s airport is connected to the same BART system across from baggage claim at Terminal 1 and this airport train line can get you to downtown Oakland, Berkley, or the center of San Francisco.

 Cost: $7.95 to $10.20